 The Company performed its annual goodwill impairment analysis as of March 31, 2011.
 The first step under ASC 350 is to compare the fair value of the reporting unit to the carrying value of the reporting unit.
 If the fair value is less than the carrying value, the second step must be completed, comparing the fair value of goodwill to the carrying value of goodwill.
 In assessing the fair value of the manufacturing reporting unit, the Company primarily considered the income approach.
-Within the income approach, the fair value of the reporting unit was based on the discounted cash flow method, which compares the present value of significant management assumptions, including estimated future revenue growth rates, gross margins, operating margins, capital expenditures, and discount rates.
+Within the income approach, the fair value of the reporting unit was based on the discounted cash flow method, which compares the present value of expected future cash flows with the carrying value of the reporting unit's net assets.
+The income approach is dependent on a number of significant management assumptions, including estimated future revenue growth rates, gross margins, operating margins, capital expenditures, and discount rates.
 Based on this analysis, the fair value of the reporting unit was deemed to be sufficiently greater than the carrying value of the reporting unit as of March 31, 2011.
 As such, there was no need to continue to the second step under ASC 350 and test the goodwill individually.